najibels/FinalCapstone/README.md

   - Work on admin Functionality Tomorrow .

 - 4/20(65% done)
-  - Reconfigured Repos, contollers and Services
+  - Reconfigured Repos, controllers and Services
   - Need to work on the static pages now
-  - Cant get pass the login now
+  - Can't get pass the login now
   -

 - 4/19(65% done)